movementlabsxyz/MIP/MIP/mip-39/README.md

 User gets funds on L2, and gets their fund back on L1.

 <!--
-  The Reference Implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
+  The reference implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
 The reference implementation is not a replacement for the Specification section, and the proposal should still be understandable without it.

   TODO: Remove this comment before submitting
 -->